 Students will be allowed to use the restroom that corresponds to the gender identity consistently asserted at school.
-No student will be required to use a restroom that conflicts with his or her gender identity.
+No student will be required to use a restroom that conflicts with their gender identity.
+Any student-regardless of gender identity-who requests greater privacy should be given access to an alternative restroom.
+However, schools may not require a student to use an alternative restroom because of their transgender or gender-expansive status.